We are all aware of the fact that one of the biggest demographic shifts is taking place, and with it comes lucrative opportunities for investment.

 If you missed your opportunity to get in on Google, Microsoft, or Amazon in their early days, don't let it happen again.
 This emerging technology trend could offer a second chance for anyone who wishes they took part in these millionaire-maker stocks.

-Fool contributor Karen Thomas has no position in any of the stocks mentioned.
-Northwest Healthcare Properties is a recommendation of Stock Advisor Canada.
+Fool contributor Karen Thomas does not own shares in any of the companies listed in this article.
+NorthWest Health Prop Real Est Inv Trust is a recommendation of Stock Advisor Canada.